Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Diamond Accents generally range from 0.01-0.18 in Carat weight, chosen primarily on personal preference and how the accents look in the setting.

 Three stone and side stone settings, for example, generally look balanced with accent diamonds that are approximately half the size of the main stone.
 When designing a three stone ring, be sure the diameters of the side stones approximately equal the table size of the center stone.
 The table size can be calculated by multiplying the dimensions of the center stone by its table percentage (which is listed on the lab certificate).
-This Princess Cut Diamond ring is a prime example of sizeable accent diamonds in a three stone setting.
+This Princess Cut Diamond ring from James Allen is a prime example of sizeable accent diamonds in a three stone setting.

 To determine the ratio or size comparison between the main stone and accent stones, utilize the outside diameter measurements of the stones or compare Carat weights.
 For assistance in calculating the ratio or choosing stones that are complementary in size, contact one of our diamond experts.